-Unlike my colleagues, even though I generally agree with their assessment, I believe that curing this shortcoming is relatively simple and that their legal position will not affect future judicial scrutiny in the long run.
+Unlike my colleagues, even though I generally agree with their assessment, I believe that curing this shortcoming is relatively simple.
+Despite the Pereira and Niz-Chavez rulings, I do not think the absence of jurisdiction claim will affect judicial scrutiny in the long run.

-In some cases, even those closed many years ago, motions to reopen will be successful, on the basis of due process considerations.
-But given the fear of opening new floodgates in immigration law, implementation of a do-over process that obviates jurisdictional flaws of putative NTAs is likely.
+Of course, in some cases, even those closed many years ago, motions to reopen will be successful on the basis of due process considerations.
+Yet, given the government’s long-standing fear of opening new floodgates in immigration law, implementation of a do-over process that obviates jurisdictional flaws of putative NTAs is likely.

 Given the fear of opening new floodgates in immigration law, implementation of a do-over process that obviates jurisdictional flaws of putative NTAs is likely.Click to tweet

 To be clear, as an immigration appeals lawyer, I believe the Pereira and Niz-Chavez cases do provide many immigrants facing deportation at immigration court, especially in the short term, with an expanded opportunity to defend themselves.